mmobin789/pixel/README.md

  // Disable logging behavior.
    PixelConfiguration.setLoggingEnabled(false)
    ```
+   ## Requirements
+   - Min SDK 14
+   - Compile SDK 29+

+   ## R8 / Proguard
+   Pixel is completely compatible with R8 and doesn't require adding any extra rules.

+   If you use Proguard, you may need to add rules for [Coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/jvm/resources/META-INF/proguard/coroutines.pro)

  ### In-Development
- The library is maintained and under development as new features are being continuosly added.
+ This library is maintained and under development as new features are being continuously added.

 ### Issues